Wong (Marvel Comics)

-Wong is a fictional character appearing in American comic books published by Marvel Comics.
-He is the sidekick and valet of Doctor Strange, the Sorcerer Supreme of Earth.
-Wong first appeared in the comic Strange Tales #110 (July 1963) but was unnamed until Strange Tales #119.
-In the 2006 miniseries Dr. Strange: the Oath, it was revealed that Wong stems from a family of monks living in Kamar-Taj.
-He has a cousin currently in training in the occult and has talked to him about one day replacing Wong as a servant to Dr. Strange.
+Wong is a character appearing in American comic books published by Marvel Comics.
+Created by writer Stan Lee and artist Steve Ditko, the character first appeared in Strange Tales #110 (July 1963).
+Wong was unnamed until Strange Tales #119 (April 1964).
+He is a supporting character of the superhero Doctor Strange.
+He stems from a family of monks living in Kamar-Taj.